 - How hot can lightning make the air?

-- Energy from lightning heats the air anywhere from 18,000 degrees Fahrenheit to up to 60,000 degrees Fahrenheit.
+- Energy from lightning heats the surrounding air anywhere from 18,000 degrees Fahrenheit to up to 60,000 degrees Fahrenheit.

-- Where does lightning usually strike?
+- When and where does lightning most frequently strike?

-These conditions are most often met in summer.
+These conditions are most often met in the warm seasons (spring, summer, early autumn).
 In general, the US mainland has a decreasing amount of lightning toward the northwest.
 Over the entire year, the highest frequency of cloud-to-ground lightning is in Florida between Tampa and Orlando.
 This is due to the presence, on many days during the year, of a large moisture content in the atmosphere at low levels (below 5,000 feet), as well as high surface temperatures that produce strong sea breezes along the Florida coasts.
 The western mountains of the US also produce strong upward motions and contribute to frequent cloud-to-ground lightning.
 There are also high frequencies along the Gulf of Mexico coast, the Atlantic coast in the southeast US, and inland from the Gulf.
 Regions along the Pacific west coast have the least cloud-to-ground lightning.